aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 AI Review supports **full session review** (all unreviewed blocks) and **partial review** (right-click selected files).
 Progress is streamed in real time to an output dialog with one tab per expert.

 Advantages of using AI Review within the plugin:
 1. Building on auto review — a large portion of diffs have already been marked as auto-passed.
-When the AI retrieves content via the MCP server, these blocks are excluded, reducing the volume of code the AI needs to process.
+When the AI retrieves content, these blocks are excluded, reducing the volume of code the AI needs to process.
-2. Comments created before AI Review starts are passed to the AI via the MCP server.
+2. Comments created before AI Review starts are passed to the AI.
 The AI uses this information to avoid re-flagging already-discovered issues while helping surface additional problems.
-3. After review, the AI submits its findings via the MCP server.
+3. After review, the AI submits its findings.
 This makes review artifact management straightforward and provides data support for future re-reviews.

-**v4.1: Codex CLI support added**

-In addition to Claude Code CLI, v4.1 introduces support for **Codex CLI** (OpenAI).
-AI Review and AI Auto-Fix can each independently use either CLI — you can even mix them (e.g., review with Codex, fix with Claude Code).
+AI Review supports both **Claude Code CLI** (Anthropic) and **Codex CLI** (OpenAI) — switch freely in settings, or mix and match for review vs. fix.
+AI agents communicate with the plugin via CLI Skills or the MCP protocol.
+A countdown timer in the output panel shows real-time remaining review time.
+The review tree distinguishes folder types (module roots, source roots, test source roots) with their own icons for a clearer directory structure.

 > **Prerequisites**: Install and configure the CLI tool of your choice.
 See the [AI Review](#ai-review-premium) section for details.